Kokanu/vuepress-docs/docs/reference/basic-grammar.md

 The essential details to get a grasp on Kokanu grammar and start exploring how to express yourself and communicate.
 The coverage is very fast paced and minimally detailed, more detailed articles are linked if you want to expand your knowledge of a given area.

 This guide assumes you have some familiarity with the Kokanu vocabulary.
 Words that directly affect the grammar are explained here in the guide, but other words used in the example sentences will not.
-You **click** on any Kokanu word to see a definition of the word.
+You can **click** on any described Kokanu word to see a definition of that word, and you can look up other words using the [dictionary](https://dictionary.kokanu.com/).

 Base Forms
 ----------